 Kids, eh?
-They will only chow down on plain pasta or breadcrumbed nuggets and chips, right?
-And you’ll be lucky to get a tiny piece of veg on their fork, never mind past their lips.
+It sometimes seems like your baby turns their nose up at everything.
+Then as a toddler, they will only chow down on plain pasta or breadcrumbed nuggets and chips.
+Oh, and you’ll be lucky to get a tiny piece of veg on their fork, never mind past their lips.

-Well, it really doesn’t have to be this way.
-By setting the foundations of healthy, balanced eating with your little one now, you’ll be able to maximise your chances of fuss-free mealtimes and a healthy diet later on.
+We've compiled an exhaustive list of tips to help you deal with a picky eater.
+The advice comes from Mother & Baby experts: Professor Marion Hetherington, a biopsychologist at the University of Leeds, Lowri Turner, a nutritionist, Pixie Mckenna, a GP and mum-of-one and Melissa Little, a paediatric dietician.
+By setting the foundations of healthy, balanced eating with your little one now, you should be able to maximise your chances of fuss-free mealtimes and a healthy diet later on.
 Here’s what to do…

 Professor Marion believes that what parents do during weaning – or ‘complementary feeding’ as she prefers to call it, to avoid confusion with stopping breastfeeding – can make a significant difference.
 ‘The period around complementary feeding is a sensitive one,’ she says.
 ‘Research has shown that if babies are given a wide range of healthy foods from six months onwards, they are likely to develop healthy eating habits.’